 Are Employers Required to Offer Health Insurance to Domestic Partners?

 No, employers are not required by federal law to offer health insurance to domestic partners, even if they offer spousal health insurance coverage.
 Health insurance benefits for domestic partners vary by state, municipality, and company.
-A domestic partner is defined as someone who:
+Generally, a domestic partner is defined as someone who:5,6

 - Is in a committed relationship with the employee,